Shashiran1124/Shashiran1124/README.md

 ---

 ## 🎯 Goals for 2025
-- Complete my **Pick & Pay E-Commerce-Store** with additional automation features and payment functionality.
+- Complete my **Pick & Pay E-Commerce-Store** with additional automation features and verification functionalities.
 - Master **Inertia.js** for efficient Laravel and Vue.js SPA development.